-Elections BC uses social media to share non-partisan news and information about the electoral process in British Columbia.
+Elections BC uses social media to share non-partisan news and information about electoral processes and events in British Columbia.
 We also use social media to engage with voters and other stakeholders, and to ensure an accessible and inclusive democratic process in B.C.

-We update and monitor our social media accounts during office hours (8:30 a.m. to 4:30 p.m.
-(Pacific time), Monday to Friday).
+We update and monitor our social media accounts from 8:30 a.m. to 4:30 p.m.
+Pacific time, Monday to Friday.
 In some cases we may respond to inquiries outside of these hours, and monitoring hours are extended during elections and other peak periods.

 We follow accounts on Twitter that are relevant to our business.
 Follows do not imply endorsements of any kind.

 Through our accounts we aim to keep British Columbians informed about the electoral process in B.C. and the activities of our office.
-We post news releases and media advisories, information about voter registration and voting opportunities, and information about the events we administer.
+We post media advisories, voter registration information and information about the events we administer.

 We retweet content from other accounts that we think our followers might find interesting.
 Retweets do not imply endorsements of any kind.

-As a non-partisan office of the legislature, we don’t respond to questions or posts that are outside of our mandate or that take a stance on political issues or matters of public policy.
-We do moderate our Facebook account to remove comments that are inappropriate, abusive or partisan, with the goal of making our account an inclusive and non-partisan source for information about the electoral process in B.C.
+As a non-partisan Office of the Legislature, we don’t respond to questions or posts that are outside of our mandate or that take a stance on political issues or matters of public policy.
+We do moderate our social media accounts and may remove comments that are inappropriate, abusive or partisan, including comments about political issues associated with a party or candidate.
+We may also moderate comments that spread misinformation about election administration or the electoral process.
+Our goal is to make our accounts inclusive and non-partisan sources of information about elections in B.C.